 - Social skills: e.g. Making eye contact to give/receive instructions, asking questions to clarify instructions.

 Making your own barrier games is quite simple.
 You can find scenes/images on open domain clipart sites.
-I suggest selecting pictures that allow for placement of pieces in various areas (keep prepositions and vocabulary in mind).
-And it’s good to select some individual images that are the same item, but differ in an attribute (sizes/colors).
+I suggest selecting pictures that allow for the placement of pieces in various areas (keep prepositions and vocabulary in mind).
+And it’s good to select some individual images that are the same item but differ in an attribute (sizes/colors).